craftercms/docs/source/developers/projects/profile/api/profile/create.rst

 Create Profile
 ==============

-Creates a new profile for a specific tenant name.
+Creates a new profile for a specific tenant.

 --------------------
 Resource Information